kevinclark/Lesson-Plans/shoes/connect-four.md

 ```

+# Next
+For the next lesson, we'll focus on the following items.

 * Pick square at bottom of clicked column
-> because of our column set of arrays,we know we can take the last element there and multiply
+ because of our column set of arrays,we know we can take the last element there and multiply
->   it by the total number of rows to get it to the botom position.
+ it by the total number of rows to get it to the botom position.
 We then have to offset where that bottom position is
->   based on current "column" from the mouse
+ based on current "column" from the mouse

-> MATH
+* Keeping track/updating whos turn it is in text on a side panel
+* Reseting the game
+* Computing if someone has won or not